-Naltrexone is a non-addictive opioid blocker,2 essentially preventing drugs like heroin or morphine from having any effect on the human body.
+Naltrexone is a non-addictive opioid blocker,2 essentially preventing certain substances from having any effect on the human body.
 It has been approved to treat opioid addiction since the 1980s, and turns out to have a similar effect on the endorphins your body generates when you drink.

 Unlike disulfiram (also known as Antabuse), naltrexone doesn’t intentionally make you feel ill when you drink.
 Instead, it reduces your motivation to drink by blocking the reinforcement or reward of alcohol.
 It does this by limiting the endorphin rush many people get from drinking.
 This starts to retrain your brain not to expect anything from alcohol—eventually resulting in a phenomenon called “pharmacological extinction.”

 Within TSM, “extinction“ refers to the end of a person’s addictive relationship towards alcohol.
 In many cases, addiction develops because of the reward system in the human brain: When we do something that feels pleasurable, our nervous system remembers it, and encourages us to do it again.
 If we repeat this behavior often enough, it becomes a learned pattern, and harder to break.

 This is especially true when it comes to substances, and is one of the main reasons people continue having strong cravings for alcohol long after physical detox is complete.
 The reason TSM works for so many people is that it reverses this learning process.
 The brain unlearns to associate alcohol with pleasure, day by day, week by week, until it no longer craves alcohol.
 This is the exact meaning of “extinction” within the Sinclair Method.